 - The war memorial with detailed information about those who fell is available on the Roll of Honour site for Huntingdonshire.

 - The parish of Broughton was in the St Ives Union for Poor Law administration.
-Births and deaths registered in the St Ives Union Workhouse (1836 - 1913) are available, as fiche set D9, from the Huntingdonshire FHS.
+Births and deaths registered in the St Ives Union Workhouse (1836 - 1913) are available, as fiche set D9, from the Cambridgeshire and Huntingdonshire FHS.